AlexJKowal/CS6457GameDesign/MCAAA_FourSquare_readme.txt

 Taking care of audio assets, pause manager, tutorial, and celebration animations etc.
 Taking care of PR reviews.

-* acdowns
+* Carson Downs
-Taking care of scaffolding project and now focusing on isometric camera etc.
+Taking care of scaffolding project, foundational design and layout.
+Now focusing on creating a dynamic camera, game rounds/state management.

 2. For each team member, list each asset implemented.